MUNsdh/readthedocs/docs/source/Using the Profilometer in the Lab.rst

 .. image:: ../_static/images/Profilometer_6.png
    :width: 1000px

 The sensor has settings burned into its memory which should produce a decent image.
 The settings under "Motion" should not be touched, as they are configured specifically for the incremental encoder used by the profilometer apparatus.
 However, the settings for every section below that can be changed to make the profile as detailed and accurate as possible.
 In case the settings have been permanently changed since the time this was written, an image has been provided showing all the default settings.
-More details on adjusting the settings in SOPAS are described :ref:`in the next section. <Adjusting the Scan Settings in SOPAS>`
+More details on adjusting the settings in SOPAS are described :ref:`in the previous section. <Adjusting the Scan Settings in SOPAS>`

 .. image:: ../_static/images/Profilometer_12.png
    :width: 500px